 Who taught you how to successfully build your small business?

-Or are you winging it like I used to wing it because you have no mentoring?
+Or are you winging it as learned how to run your business like I used to wing it because you have no mentoring?

 Successful entrepreneurs learn how to build businesses from successful entrepreneurs.
 Failing entrepreneurs resist learning from successful entrepreneurs.

 Pay close attention to your business education.
 Honoring your intuition helps guide you but even gut hunches pull you toward professionals.